W3CBrasil/od4d-dev-env/README.md

 ### Configuring environment:

-* Run the command below and follow the instructions:
+* Go to project directory:

+		$ cd your_project_path (usually od4d-dev-env)

+* Execute the script to prepare your environment

 		$ ./go.sh

+* After execute the bash, follow the steps provided in command line.